 You may want to read:

-People at their greatest, strongest, wisest and smartest stop long before the weakness and foolishness of God begins.
-If the weakness and foolishness of God were the lowest starting points for His wisdom and power, then our strength and wisdom are not in the same orbit of where His begins.
-It’s like the smarts and strengths of a grasshopper compared to us.
+People at their strongest and wisest tap out long before the weakness and foolishness of God begins.
+If the weakness and foolishness of God were at the lowest tier for His wisdom and power, our strength and wisdom still do not reach the same orbit of where His begins.
+It’s like comparing the wisdom and strength of a grasshopper to us.

 If God in His weaknesses and foolishness is stronger than the absolute peak of human strength and wisdom, try to imagine how profound the power of the gospel is over your weakness and understanding.

 Our most vital need is for financial supporters.
 If you can help us, will you?
 We are doing more, and people are asking for more.
 To keep up, we must hire more while developing the resources to meet the demand.